oceans aware: inform, inspire, involve

 Communications

 Since Queen Victoria’s submarine cable telegram to US President Buchanan in 1858, international submarine communications have come a long way.
-What then took 16 hours to arrive is now accomplished in seconds.
-The advent of fibre optics in the 1990s made sea cabling possible so that now 1 .2 million km of cables carry almost all data transfers across the ocean in cables about as wide as a garden hose, made up of filaments carrying light signals which have a diameter roughly the size of a human hair.
-The International Cable Protection Committee (ICPC), established to improve the security of undersea cables by providing a forum in which relevant technical, legal and environmental information can be exchanged, has a membership of governmental administrations and commercial companies that own or operate submarine telecommunications or power cables, as well as companies such as cable system owners and cable ship operators.
-UNCLOS provides for the right to lay cables and pipelines across a nation's seabed
+What then took 16 hours to arrive is now accomplished in milliseconds.
+The advent of fibre optics in the 1990s made sea cabling possible so that now 1 .5 million km of cables carry almost all data transfers across the ocean in cables about as wide as a garden hose, made up of filaments carrying light signals which have a diameter roughly the size of a human hair.
+UNCLOS provides for the right to lay cables and pipelines across a nation's seabed.

 A map of the current system of submarine cables can be seen here